perpetualtoday/perpetualtoday.github.io/content/post/todayiknew-dragon-s-breath-small-but-terrible-meet-the-world-s-hottest-and-deadly-chili.md

 Mike Smith, owner of Tom Smith's Plants in Wales, United Kingdom, created a record-breaking pepper with aid from researchers at Nottingham University.
 However, it is not encouraged to eat this pepper, as it could be the last food a person may ever eat.

-**How do spicy peppers like Dragon's Breath kill someone?** Let's begin with its _spicy facts_: the Dragon's Breath is so spicy, it is 2.48 million in the **Scoville scale**, a measurement of capsaicin (the chemical in peppers that releases the _"spicy"_ sensation) in the pepper.
+**How do spicy peppers like Dragon's Breath kill someone?** Let's begin with its _spicy_ facts: the Dragon's Breath is so spicy, it is 2.48 million in the **Scoville scale**, a measurement of capsaicin (the chemical in peppers that releases the _"spicy"_ sensation) in the pepper.

 In contrast, the **Carolina Reaper**, the once-hottest pepper, is only about **1.6 million** in the scale.
 Standard military pepper sprays are **2 million.**